hyperledger/identus-cloud-agent/docs/docusaurus/dids/update.md

 The [PRISM DID method - Update DID section](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md#update-did) includes a complete list of supported update actions.
 The PRISM DID method only allows published [DID](/docs/concepts/glossary#decentralized-identifier) to be updated.

-Each DID update-operation is cryptographically linked, creating a lineage of DID operations.
+When updating a DID, each operation is connected through cryptography, forming a sequence of operations known as the lineage.
-The lineage is not allowed to contain forks.
+It's important to note that the lineage should not have any forks, meaning that the operations should follow a single, uninterrupted path.
-The data on the DID document is updated only from the operations on the valid lineage, and the operations on the fork get discarded.
+Only the operations within the valid lineage are considered when updating the data on the DID document, while any operations on a forked lineage are disregarded and discarded by the protocol.

 Please refer to [PRISM DID method - processing of update operation](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md#processing-of-updatedidoperations) for more detail about how a DID update-operation is processed.
 It has an important implication on how the operation lineage is determined.